 A weighted vest is a vest that you secure around your torso, with weight.

 The weight can be in many forms and material.
 Sand and iron nuggets being the most famous.
 The point of weight vest is that it can add extra resistance to your body while releasing your hands (barbell) or waist (dip belt).

-It is a famous equipment especially to those who practice calisthenics or bodyweight training.
-We all know the how lightweight our body can feel, after dropping the heavy you carry for the whole day.
+It is a famous equipment especially to those who practice calisthenics or body weight training.
+We all know how lightweight our body can feel, after dropping the heavy stuff (like a bag) you carry for the whole day.
 Weighted vest works the same concept too.

 Make your body adapts to the extra resistance for a period, reap the “lighter” effect after discarding the weight.
 Because you’ve just become stronger.